 Massage Therapy for Tendonitis

-Tendonitis (also called tendinitis) is the infinitesimal tearing of the tendon fascicles due to overuse of the tendon resulting in inflammation and irritation, thereby causing pain in the affected area.
-Tendon is a thick cord of fibrous tissue that attaches muscles to bones.
-Various names given to tendonitis problems are: wrist tendonitis, Achilles tendonitis, posterior tibial tendonitis, patellar (kneecap) tendonitis, rotator cuff tendonitis, tennis elbow (lateral epycondilitis), golfer's elbow, pitcher's shoulder (jumper's knee) and swimmer's shoulder.
+Tendonitis is the infinitesimal tearing of the tendon fascicles due to overuse of the tendon, resulting in inflammation and irritation and thereby causing pain in the affected area.
+A tendon is a thick cord of fibrous tissue that attaches muscle to bone.
+Various names given to tendonitis problems are:

-Treatments for tendonitis are rest, icing, discontinuation of heavy activities and application of anti-inflammatory medicines; surgery being the last alternative.
+Treatments for tendonitis are rest, icing, discontinuation of heavy activities and application of anti-inflammatory medicines, with surgery as the last alternative.
 Massage therapy is also becoming extremely common as a cure for tendonitis.
-It can be applied by working on the injured fibres back and forth (not up and down).
+It can be applied by working on the injured fibers, back and forth--not up and down.

 Massage should not be given until 48 hours after the injury, or if the tissues are swollen or noticeably inflamed.
 A self massage therapy for tendonitis is friction massage therapy.
 It is used in injuries caused on shoulder, elbow, back of the heel or thumb-side of the wrist.
 In this therapy strokes (back and forth) are applied perpendicular to the injury using gentle pressures with fingers and thumb.
 Studies have shown that friction massage stimulates the production of collagen in damaged tendon fibres, thereby healing the injured part rapidly.
 Trigger points in the forearm can be massaged to reduce an injury of tendonitis on the wrist.